citusdata/citus_docs/admin_guide/upgrading_citus.rst

 .. note::

-  If upgrading to Citus 11.x from an earlier major version, run this extra command on the **coordinator node** only:
+  If upgrading to Citus 11.x from an earlier major version, run this extra command:

   .. code-block:: bash

-    -- only on the coordinator
+    -- only on the coordinator node
     SELECT citus_finalize_upgrade_to_citus11();

   The upgrade function will make sure that all worker nodes have the right